top of page

 FREE stem will invest in organisations and groups that are directly supporting and targeting the following participants:

-All girls and women, particularly those from underrepresented groups & minority communities, and transgender and non-binary people including but not limited to; black, indigenous, people of colour, LGBTIQ+, people with disabilities, sex workers, refugees, rural and marginalised urban communities, migrants or those who are stateless, people who face caste-based oppression.
+Adolescent and young girls and women aged 12-35, particularly those from underrepresented groups & minority communities, and transgender and non-binary people, including but not limited to: black, indigenous, people of colour, LGBTIQ+, people with disabilities, sex workers, refugees, rural and marginalised urban communities, migrants or those who are stateless, people who face caste-based oppression.

 We anticipate a high number of applications to FREE STEM Fund, therefore we may decide to prioritise applications for funding.
 Therefore, priority will be given to underrepresented and traditionally excluded groups.